xyproto/orbiton/README.md

              For the rest: record and play back keypresses.
 Press `Esc` to clear the current macro.
 * `ctrl-o` - Open a command menu with actions that can be performed.
 * `ctrl-x` - Cut the current line.
 Press twice to cut a block of text (to the next blank line).
 * `ctrl-c` - Copy one line.
 Press twice to copy a block of text.
+Press thrice to copy the current function.
 * `ctrl-v` - Paste one trimmed line.
 Press twice to paste multiple untrimmed lines.
 * `ctrl-space` - Build program, render to PDF or export to man page (see table below).
                  For Markdown: toggle checkboxes, or double press to export to HTML.